Look: Two rare whales spotted off coast of Abu Dhabi

 Some of the world's most feared predators have been spotted off the coast of Abu Dhabi.

-The Environment Agency - Abu Dhabi has spotted two rare whales (ornicus orca), the Abu Dhabi Media Office said in a tweet on Thursday.
+The Environment Agency - Abu Dhabi has spotted two rare whales (orcinus orca), the Abu Dhabi Media Office said in a tweet on Thursday.

 The sighting is indicative of the health and quality of the emirate's waters and marine biodiversity, the media office added.
 It is also the result of the agency's policies, procedures and administrative measures, which were enforced to protect marine life.